bobwares/unity-game/README.md

 ```

 > **Tip:** The loader stores handles by the address string.
 Release assets and instances using the same address you used to load them, or call `ReleaseInstance` with the spawned `GameObject` when you are finished.

+## Learning C# with Unity

+See [docs/unity-csharp-tutorial.md](docs/unity-csharp-tutorial.md) for a step-by-step walkthrough that covers installing tooling, creating scripts, working with prefabs and Addressables, saving data, and preparing builds.
+The guide is designed as a primer for new team members who want to understand how C# scripts integrate with Unity's component system.